 - Click Save Changes.

-If you disable alerts, you will lose the ability to use Alert Grouping, Dynamic Notifications and Event Rules on the service.
-The UI will indicate whether you must disable any other features before you can update this setting.
+If you disable alerts, you will lose the ability to use Alert Grouping, Dynamic Notifications, and Event Orchestration on the service.
+The user interface will indicate whether you must disable any other features before you can update this setting.

 In this section, you may view and manage your service’s webhooks.
 Please read our Webhooks article for more information on managing webhooks via the service details page.